October 07, 2021

 “I don’t have a lot of professional-sounding experience,” one first-generation college student said in an interview with Veris Insights.
 “The only real work experience I have is working at Target or Wegmans.”

-A majority of first-generation college students ranked compensation as one of the three most influential factors when considering an internship, compared to under half of continuing-generation college students.
+A majority of first-gen college students ranked compensation as one of the three most influential factors when considering an internship, compared to under half of continuing-generation college students.

 “My parents don’t really have the financial position to help me out on a lot of things,” another student said.
 “I’m kind of on my own.”